Ewenar/React-Native-Fintech-Mobil-App/README.md

 Fintech applications have revolutionized the way we manage our finances by leveraging the power of technology.
 React Native, a popular cross-platform framework, has emerged as a key tool for developing fintech applications due to its ability to build native-like mobile apps using JavaScript.
 In this readme, we will explore the various aspects of developing a fintech application using React Native.

+It is a react native application where users can register, create a bank account, follow live currency in this account, and convert the amount of money in their account to the currency they want.

 ## Technology Stack

 + **React Native 9.6.2**